WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 Take bar
 ++++++++++
 A take is one recording of a verse or chunk.
-Each verse/chunk may have multiple recordings.
+Each verse/chunk may have multiple takes.
 There is not a separate page to show the takes.
 Instead, they are displayed in a bar under the verse or chunk, and you can navigate between them by using the left and right arrows.

 The components of the Take bar are:

 1. The timeline of the length of the audio take.
 The line expands left to right as the audio take plays.
 The time at the right shows the length of the recording; the time at the left increments as the recording plays.
 2. Garbage can icon - Delete a selected take.
 The numbering of the takes changes to reflect the lower number of takes available.